bhallasaksham/Thread-Library/README.md

 and we were able to get the expected output.

 ## PHASE 3 - Implementation of `uthread_join()`
-Once we understood how threads work, implementing `uthread_join()` was not
+Once we understood how threads work, implementing `uthread_join()` was
-very hard.
-We learned that using one queue for everything might make the job
+relatively easier.
+We learned that using one queue for everything might make
-hard therefore we decided to use three different queues.
-We maintained a
+the job hard therefore we decided to use three different queues.
+We maintained
-ready queue for all ready threads, a zombie queue for all exited threads and
+a ready queue for all ready threads, a zombie queue for all exited threads and
 a blocked queue for all blocked threads.
 The zombie queue stores the exited
 thread's tcb and the return value whereas the blocked queue stores the blocked
 thread's tcb as well as the TID of the thread because of which it is blocked.
-Once we understood that, we just had to follow the instructions on the assignment
+Once we understood that, we just had to follow the instructions on the
-and the process of implementing this function was not that tough.
+assignment.

 ### Testing `uthread_join()`
 In order to test joining, we wrote a new test script called `uthread_join`.